PIN fraud: what do you need to know?

 But it is not up to the cardholder to prove that they didn't commit fraud.

-Currently, according to Financial Conduct Authority (FCA) research released in March 2014, 10% of consumers are wrongly held liable when they lose money as a result of fraud and should have been refunded by their bank instead.
+According to Financial Conduct Authority (FCA) research, 10% of consumers are wrongly held liable when they lose money as a result of fraud and should have been refunded by their bank instead.

 The FOS is an independent adjudicator which can consider the case again using all of the evidence from both parties and taking into consideration the card terms and conditions and any relevant sections of the Consumer Credit Act 1974 (where the withdrawal was made from a credit or overdraft facility).